Cauaspinheiro/gamepass_mobile/README.md

 A mobile app to browse the [Xbox Game Pass](https://www.xbox.com/en-us/xbox-game-pass) games library.

-> This app do not have any connection with the Xbox Game Pass official app and was made by educational purpose only.
-If you wanna see the real updated library please see the **official app**.
+> This app does not have any connection with the Xbox Game Pass official app and was made for educational purposes only.
+If you want to see the real updated library please download the **official app**.

 <!-- Prints / Outputs -->